Open-ATS-Github/Newone/_Readme.txt

 	ctr = controlling, vid = videostream

 	#########################################
-	#        1. SETUP CONTROLING            #
+	#        1. SETUP CONTROLLING           #
 	#########################################

-	To control the vehicle with a gamepad install pygame on your Laptop/PC with the comand
+	To control the vehicle with a gamepad install pygame on your Laptop/PC with the command

 		pip install pygame

 	open the control-program (lap-ctr.py), do some stering with your gamepad, if you see some data sending you did it right.

-	Next go to your server, copy the controlling server programm on your server and start the programm by writing:
+	Next, connect to your server via SSH, copy the controlling server program on your server and start the program by writing:

 		python3 srv-ctr.py

-	Again stere with your gamepad if you see the data ariving on the server you did it again right
+	Again stere with your gamepad if you see the data arriving on the server you did it again right

-	Now log on to your Raspberry Pi, all you need to do is start the program here, write:
+	Now log on to your Raspberry Pi and run the following command:

 		python3 rpi-ctr.py